Sergeant York

 Plot

 Before America's entry into World War I, Alvin York is a poor, young farmer in rural Tennessee, living with his widowed mother, sister, and younger brother.
-Alvin's leisure time is spent fighting and getting drunk with friends.
+He spends his time fighting and getting drunk with friends.
 Alvin's goal is to purchase a piece of farmland, fertile "bottomland".
-Alvin works hard to acquire the price for the land, and is given an extension by the owner.
-Alvin's sharpshooting skills enable him to raise the money needed, but the owner reneges, making Alvin angry and bitter.
-En route to seek revenge, Alvin and his mule are struck by lightning.
-The incident prompts Alvin to rejoin his church.
+He works hard to acquire the price for the land, and is given an extension by the owner.
+His sharpshooting skills enable him to raise the money needed, but the owner reneges, making Alvin seek revenge, only for him and his mule to be struck by lightning, prompting him to rejoin his church.

 Awards